Alignment Healthcare, Inc. (NASDAQ:ALHC) Expected to Announce Earnings of -$0.17 Per Share

-Wall Street brokerages expect Alignment Healthcare, Inc. (NASDAQ:ALHC) to report earnings per share of ($0.17) for the current quarter, according to Zacks.
+Analysts expect Alignment Healthcare, Inc. (NASDAQ:ALHC) to announce ($0.17) earnings per share for the current quarter, according to Zacks.
 Three analysts have issued estimates for Alignment Healthcare’s earnings, with the highest EPS estimate coming in at ($0.12) and the lowest estimate coming in at ($0.27).
 The company is scheduled to issue its next earnings report on Monday, November 8th.

-On average, analysts expect that Alignment Healthcare will report full year earnings of ($0.97) per share for the current financial year, with EPS estimates ranging from ($1.09) to ($0.89).
-For the next financial year, analysts expect that the firm will report earnings of ($0.48) per share, with EPS estimates ranging from ($0.51) to ($0.43).
-Zacks Investment Research’s EPS averages are a mean average based on a survey of sell-side analysts that cover Alignment Healthcare.
+According to Zacks, analysts expect that Alignment Healthcare will report full-year earnings of ($0.97) per share for the current financial year, with EPS estimates ranging from ($1.09) to ($0.89).
+For the next fiscal year, analysts expect that the company will report earnings of ($0.48) per share, with EPS estimates ranging from ($0.51) to ($0.43).
+Zacks’ EPS calculations are an average based on a survey of sell-side research firms that cover Alignment Healthcare.

-Alignment Healthcare (NASDAQ:ALHC) last posted its earnings results on Sunday, August 8th.
-The company reported ($0.25) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.11) by ($0.14).
+Alignment Healthcare (NASDAQ:ALHC) last issued its earnings results on Sunday, August 8th.
+The company reported ($0.25) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.11) by ($0.14).

+Large investors have recently bought and sold shares of the stock.
+Citigroup Inc. purchased a new stake in Alignment Healthcare during the second quarter valued at approximately $34,000.
+Advisor Group Holdings Inc. purchased a new stake in Alignment Healthcare during the second quarter valued at approximately $48,000.
+Ameritas Investment Partners Inc. purchased a new stake in Alignment Healthcare during the second quarter valued at approximately $48,000.
+Royal Bank of Canada purchased a new stake in Alignment Healthcare during the first quarter valued at approximately $66,000.
+Finally, Rokos Capital Management LLP purchased a new stake in Alignment Healthcare during the first quarter valued at approximately $107,000.
+76.80% of the stock is owned by institutional investors.

 Alignment Healthcare, Inc provides a consumer-centric platform that delivers customized health care to seniors in the United States.
 It offers medicare advantage plans and health plan options to its partners and patients with customized care and service; and preferred provider organization offerings.